T

 • Consider purchasing a Compass Card for easy public transit use.

-• Take advantage of the free shuttle services offered by some attractions.
+• Take advantage of Vancouver's free shuttle services to major attractions.

 Packing highlights